- Documentation

 - • Format - File type (PNG, WEBP, JPG)

-- • Original Filename - Name from Midjourney or upload
+- • Original Filename - Name of uploaded image or model name of generated/saved image

 Image Actions